-This past month, Alexander Holtzman, an attorney and Immigrant Justice Corps Fellow at the Safe Passage Project successfully aided Fernando,* an immigrant from El Salvador, to secure derivative T-Visa status as the son of a victim of trafficking.
 Safe Passage Project focuses our work on protecting immigrant youth who are in removal or deportation proceedings.
-In October we met 13-year-old Fernando,* who entered the United States alone.
+This past month, Alexander Holtzman, an attorney and Immigrant Justice Corps Fellow at Safe Passage Project, successfully aided Fernando,* an immigrant from El Salvador, to secure derivative T-Visa status as the son of a trafficking victim.
+We recently met 13-year-old Fernando,* who entered the United States alone.
 Fleeing poverty, gang threat, violence, and recruitment, Fernando sought to be reunited with his mother in Long Island.
-Traveling on countless buses, cars, and boats to reach his family, Fernando was apprehended at the border, and detained by border patrol officials.
+Traveling on countless buses, cars, and boats through Guatemala and Mexico to reach her, Fernando was apprehended at the U.S. border, and detained by border patrol officials.

-Fernando fled to the United States, fearing systematic gang violence and coercion.“It was a life or death situation,” he stated.
-He was arrested by border patrol and like many other unaccompanied children, was put into removal proceedings and faced likely deportation.
-To prevent this dangerous outcome, the best solution for Fernando was the T-Visa, a unique form of protection that was being offered to his mother.
-Congress has wisely allowed children of victims of trafficking to apply for a derivative T-Visa.
-One of the main reasons people are afraid to come forward is threats to their family here or abroad and the T-Visa is intended to address that.
-Fernando and his mother visited several non-profits seeking pro bono representation and legal aid in obtaining the visa.
-They were turned down several times.
+Fernando fled to the United States because he feared systematic gang violence and coercion.
+“It was a life or death situation,” he stated.
+He was arrested by US Customs and Border Protection agents, and like many other unaccompanied children, was put into removal proceedings, where he faced likely deportation.
+To prevent this dangerous outcome, the best solution for Fernando was derivative status under the T-Visa, a unique form of protection that was being offered to his mother.
+One of the main reasons people are afraid to come forward to testify against violent perpetrators is that they face threats of retributive violence.
+Congress created the T-Visa to redress that fear by conferring protective immigration status on certain eligible individuals.
+And Congress wisely allowed children of victims of trafficking to apply for a derivative T-Visa alongside their parent.
+Fernando and his mother visited several non-profits seeking pro bono representation and legal aid in obtaining the visa, but they were turned down several times.

 In October 2016, Alexander Holtzman and Safe Passage Project took on Fernando’s case.
-After months of advocacy, the necessary waivers were granted, and the derivative T-visa was won.
-“Now that he is qualified for Trafficking Protection, we will move to terminate his case in immigration court.”
+After months of advocacy, the necessary waivers were obtained, and the derivative T-visa was granted.
+“Now that [Fernando] is qualified for Trafficking Protection, we will move to terminate his case in immigration court.”
 Holtzman states.

 Derivative T-Visas promote family unity.
 While living in El Salvador, Fernando had worried about his mother and her tenuous situation in the United States.
 Like many women in the region, his mother had come to the U.S. in search of work—hoping to offer her children a better life and a more assured future.
 Now Fernando attends West Babylon Senior High School, living with his mother and studying.
 Fernando’s favorite subject is Spanish and he hopes to one day become a teacher.